maykar/compact-custom-header/readme.md

 * Hiding the header or options button will remove your ability to edit from the UI.
 In this case, you can restore the default header by adding "?disable_cch" to the end of your URL.
 Example: `http://192.168.1.42:8123/lovelace/0?disable_cch`

 * To use with panel view place this card inside a "container card" with the panel card (vertical stack card, layout-card, etc.), otherwise this card isn't "displayed" and won't load.
-Example at the end of this readme.
+Example below config section.

 * The card will automatically display when "configuring UI" to allow for editing, but is otherwise hidden.